vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 While logged into your mining rig, copy the folders `blocks` and `chainstate` to the `/home/miner/.vertcoin` folder.
 This will allow us to side-load the Vertcoin blockchain and bootstrap faster than if we had the `vertcoind` daemon do all the work.

 #### Exit the Vertcoin Core wallet before transferring data to prevent corrupted blockchain

-Consider transferring the `peers.dat` file found in Vertcoin's data directory, this can help prevent failing to connect to peers during initial bootstrapping process.

 ![EnterDir](https://i.imgur.com/1stjro7.png)
 ![EnterPath](https://i.imgur.com/1U5Im4v.png)